DangerDrome/DangerOS/README.md

 <br>
 <br>

-# After installation you should get an operating sytsem that looks something like this:
+# After installation you should get an operating sytsem that looks something like this
 ![image](https://github.com/user-attachments/assets/07cf9726-3a6a-4e57-87c0-71bc686ca5a2)

 <br>